Complexity Classification in Infinite-Domain Constraint Satisfaction: Topological Groups

 An action of a topological group $\bf G$ on a topological space $S$ is \emph{continuous} if it is continuous as a function from $G \times S$ into $S$.
-Equivalently, a continuous action of $\bf G$ on $S$ is a continuous homomorphism of $\bf G$ into the group of all homeomorphisms of $S$.
-The action is called \emph{faithful} if this homomorphism is injective.
-A continuous action is called \emph{topologically faithful} if it is faithful and additionally its image is closed.
+A continuous action of $\bf G$ on $S$ gives rise to a homomorphism from $\bf G$ into the group of all homeomorphisms of $S$.
+An action is faithful if this homomorphism is injective.
+If $\bf G$ is a subgroup of $\Sym({\mathbb N})$ and the space $S$ is countable and equipped with the discrete topology, it makes sense to call a such a homomorphism \emph{topologically faithful} if additionally the homomorphism is a homeomorphism whose image is closed in $\Sym(S)$ (equipped with the product topology).